ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

-**Application Setup KIT:**
+**Registration Client - Application Setup Process:**
 ***

+This document contains the information about the 'Registration client' application initial setup process to be followed by the Registration officers to setup the same into their local desktop machine.

-Registration client application would be delivered into two parts:
+The Registration client application is delivered into two parts:
-   1. Zip file - Contains Application Base folder structure with DB.
+   1. Zip file - Contains Application Base folder structure with installed derby DB.
-   2. Application Binaries.
+   2. Application Binaries.  - Contains the application runtime jars.

-**Application Build Process:**
-***
-   The standard Jenkin build process would be followed to generate the Registration client docker image and the generated docker image would be placed in to the MOISP Private repository.

-**Application Runtime:**
-***
-   -Windows 10 Operating System.
-   -Java Runtime Environment - 1.8
-   -Derby DB. [ Version - 13]

 **Installation at Desktop Machine:**
 ***
 **Zip file:**
    1. User login to the Admin portal and download the client application ZIP file.
    2. Once downloaded then unzip the file into a particular location.
 It contains the following structure.
       - lib : it contains the library required for the application to start.
       - prop : it contains the property file that will be used by application.
       - log : the application log file would be written under this folder.
-      - db : it contains the db related files.
+      - db : it contains the derby database, tables and few table with the data.
    3. Store the DB boot key into the TPM [Trusted Platform Module].

 **Application Binaries:**